marzdrel/rspec-forward/README.md

 ```

 Gem `rspec-forward` adds matcher `forward_to_instance` to verify if the
-call using Class Methods is properly building the instance of the calss and
+call using Class Methods is properly building the instance of the class and
 forwarding the method call to expected instance method.

 ```ruby